 Every culture has rites of passage, those ceremonies or events that mark important transitions in a person’s life.
 Birth, puberty, and death are generic passages.
-Baptisms, bar mitzvahs, graduations, and weddings are more specific, but the most important traditional rite across all societies is the passage from childhood or youth to adult.
+Baptisms, bar mitzvahs, graduations, and weddings are more ritualistic, but traditional rites across all societies are the passages from childhood or youth to adult.
 Native American boys endured strenuous ceremonial tests to prove their manhood while African girls often suffer grisly genital mutilation to cross over.
 Most modern societies have less ritualistic rites to mark important the transition.

-The first tests in my personal rite of passage were surviving Marine Corps Officer Candidate Class at Quantico, Virginia and Naval flight training in Florida and Texas.
-When the golden wings of a Naval Aviator were pinned on, I thought that was it.
+The first real test in my personal rite of passage was surviving Marine Corps Officer Candidate Class at Quantico, Virginia and the Naval flight training that followed in Florida and Texas.
+When the golden wings of a Naval Aviator were pinned on, I thought I had crossed the Rubicon.
 I was puffed up and ready to go.
-All the boxes were checked, all the tests passed, and Jack Jet was set to roll.
+All boxes checked, all tests passed, and Jack Jet was ready to roll.

 But, that wasn’t “it.”
-The rite of passage wasn’t complete until a true American hero scolded my sorry ass and made me grow up.
+My personal rite of passage wasn’t complete until a true American hero scolded my sorry ass and made me grow up.

-For years, since my time as a Marine pilot, I’ve entertained friends by telling the story of my last flight on active duty.
-The length and drama of the story often depends on the number of tequila shots I’ve had, but at the time I was flying the F8 Crusader at MCAS El Toro, loving the airplane and the esprit de corps of my squadron mates.
-We were young, full of testosterone, and had a self-confidence that came from flying the world’s hottest fighter at speeds up to 1000 mph.
+For years, I’ve entertained friends by telling them the story of my last flight on active duty.
+The length and drama of the story often depends on the number of tequila shots I’ve had, but it’s a good story regardless.
+At the time I was flying a Marine F8 Crusader at MCAS El Toro, loving the airplane and the esprit de corps of my squadron mates.
+We were young, full of testosterone, and exuding a self-confidence that came from flying the world’s hottest fighter at speeds up to 1000 mph.
 Pretty heady stuff for a 23-year-old.

-In August of 1962 I was just wrapping up my active duty obligation and about to start law school.
-On that last day at El Toro I was scheduled for an air-to-air tactics sortie with a squadron mate – a dogfight – the thing we most loved to do.
+In August of 1962 I was wrapping up my active service obligation and about to start law school.
+On that last day at El Toro, I was scheduled for an air-to-air tactics sortie with a squadron mate – a dogfight – the thing we most loved to do.
 As we were briefing for the flight, we learned that one of the aircraft was down for maintenance and the flight was going to be canceled.
-We were both disappointed, but, the Ops officer intervened and told me to take the good plane out alone and “wring it out and have some fun.”
+We were both disappointed, but, the Ops officer intervened and told me to take the good plane out alone to “wring it out and have some fun.”
 This was his gift to me on my last day in the squadron.

 Without going into detail, I did “have some fun,” flying high, low, and everyplace in between – enough fun that when I returned to the base, Ops radioed to warn me that the skipper was pissed, and staff cars were pulling into the squadron parking lot in droves.